Contact Form 7 Review: Still A Decent Free Contact Form Plugin For WordPress?

 - Submit button

-As you can see, all of the basics are covered, plus a few advanced options such as quizzes and the ability to attach and submit files.
+As you can see, all of the basics are covered — plus a few advanced options, such as quizzes and the ability to attach and submit files.
 Whether you need to create a basic contact form or something a little more advanced, such as an online quote request form, Contact Form 7 should suffice.

 Helpful Online Documentation and User Support

-Support for Contact Form 7 is supported via the WordPress Plugin Directory and there’s a good chance you’ll be able to find a solution to your problem in the forum archives.
-If not, new topics are responded to quickly in the forum.
+Support for Contact Form 7 is provided via the WordPress Plugin Directory, and there’s a good chance you’ll be able to find a solution to your problem in the forum archives.
+If not, new topics are responded to quickly on the forum.

 Contact Form 7 Add-ons